harvard-lts/GeoBlacklightDockerized/README.md

 To restart the containers later without a full rebuild, the options `--build` and `--force-recreate` can be omitted after the images are built already.

-When this finishes, and the database is up and mgirations are done, geoblacklight should be available at https://localhost:21800/
+When this finishes, and the database is up and migrations are done (takes about 3-5 minutes), geoblacklight should be available at https://localhost:21800/

 ### 5: Run commands inside a container
 To run commands inside a running container, execute a shell using the `exec` command.
 This same technique can be used to run commands in any container that is running already.